cvxgrp/qcml/README.md

 1. `parse` the optimization problem and check that it is convex
 2. `canonicalize` the problem by symbolically converting it to a second-order cone program
-3. assign some `dims` of the problem; others can be left abstract (see [below] (# abstract dimensions))
+3. assign some `dims` of the problem; others can be left abstract (see [below] (#abstract-dimensions))
 4. generate `python` code for converting parameters into SOCP data and for converting the SOCP solution into the problem variables
-5. run the conversion code on an instance of problem data, pulling in local variables such as `mu`, `F`, `D`; because only one dimension was specified in the codegen step (3), the other dimension must be supplied when the conversion code is run
+5. run the `prob2socp` conversion code on an instance of problem data, pulling in local variables such as `mu`, `F`, `D`; because only one dimension was specified in the codegen step (3), the other dimension must be supplied when the conversion code is run
-6. call a solver with the SOCP data structure
+6. call the solver `ecos` with the SOCP data structure
-7. recover the original solution; again, the dimension left unspecified at codegen step (3) must be given here
+7. recover the original solution with the generated `socp2prob` function; again, the dimension left unspecified at codegen step (3) must be given here

 For rapid prototyping, we provide the convenience function: